psingh-data/shinkansen-satisfaction-prediction/README.md

-# Shinkansen-satisfaction-prediction
-Rank 1 solution (95.24% accuracy) – ML model for Shinkansen passenger satisfaction
+# Shinkansen Travel Experience Prediction

 ## Overview
 This project predicts passenger satisfaction for the Shinkansen Bullet Train using machine learning.

-Achieved **Rank 1** with **95.24% accuracy** in a competitive hackathon.
+The model was developed as part of a hackathon and achieved Rank 1 on the leaderboard with an accuracy of 0.9524465.

 ---

 ## Problem Statement
-Predict whether a passenger is satisfied (1) or not satisfied (0) based on:
+The objective is to classify whether a passenger is satisfied (1) or not satisfied (0) based on:

-- Travel details
+- Travel data (distance, delays, class)
-- Service ratings
+- Service feedback (comfort, cleanliness, catering, etc.)

 ---

 ## Dataset
-The dataset consists of:
+The dataset consists of two components:

-- Travel Data
+- Travel Data: Passenger and journey-related attributes
-- Survey Data
+- Survey Data: Post-travel service ratings

-Merged using a common `ID`.
+Both datasets were merged using a common identifier (ID).

 ---

 ## Approach

-### 1. Data Preprocessing
+### Data Preprocessing
+- Merged travel and survey datasets
-- Handled missing values
+- Handled missing values using median (numerical) and default categories (categorical)
-- Merged datasets correctly
-- Encoded categorical variables using one-hot encoding

----
+- Ensured consistency between training and testing data

-### 2. Feature Engineering
+### Feature Engineering
-- Total Delay
-- Service Mean & Variance
-- High/Low Service Counts
-- Delay Impact
-- Experience Score

----
+The following features were created to improve model performance:

+- Total_Delay: Combined arrival and departure delay
+- Service_Mean: Average service rating
+- Service_Std: Variation in service ratings
+- High_Service_Count: Count of high ratings
+- Low_Service_Count: Count of low ratings
+- Delay_Impact: Interaction between delay and service quality
+- Experience_Score: Combined metric of service and delay

-### 3. Model
+### Model
-Used **LightGBM Classifier** with tuned parameters:
+A LightGBM classifier was used due to its effectiveness on structured data.

+Key parameters:
 - n_estimators = 4000
 - learning_rate = 0.01
 - num_leaves = 128
+- subsample = 0.9
+- colsample_bytree = 0.9

+Categorical variables were encoded using one-hot encoding to avoid ordinal bias.

 ---

-### 4. Result
+## Results
-- Accuracy: **0.9524465**
+- Accuracy: 0.9524465
-- Rank: **1**
+- Rank: 1

 ---

 ## Key Insights
-- Service quality is the strongest predictor
+- Service quality is the strongest predictor of passenger satisfaction
-- Consistency matters more than isolated good experiences
+- Consistency across services is more important than isolated high ratings
-- Delay impact depends on service quality
+- Delay impacts satisfaction, but high service quality can mitigate its effect

 ---

 ## Tech Stack
 - Python
+- Pandas
-- Pandas, NumPy
+- NumPy
 - LightGBM
 - Scikit-learn

 ---

+## Project Structure

+shinkansen-satisfaction-prediction/
+│
+├── notebook/
+│   └── final_solution.ipynb
+├── submission/
+│   └── submission_V8_FINAL.csv
+├── README.md
+├── requirements.txt

+---

 ## How to Run

-1. Install dependencies:
+Install dependencies:

-## pip install -r requirements.txt
+pip install -r requirements.txt

-2. Run the notebook:
+Run the notebook:
 notebook/final_solution.ipynb

 ---